Learn everything you need to know about cloud migration strategies, including different types, pros and cons, and how OpenLegacy can help you.

 Both concepts involve the transfer of data and applications to the cloud, but cloud transformation and migration are two very different things.

-Cloud transformation is a large-scale digital modernization initiative that involves all your on-premise infrastructure being migrated to the cloud.
+Cloud transformation is a large-scale digital modernization initiative that involves all your on-premises infrastructure being migrated to the cloud.
 Your processes, data, and applications must all be redesigned, rebuilt, or optimized for the new cloud environment.

 Cloud migration is a singular (but critical) phase in the process of cloud transformation.
-It involves moving data and applications from on-premise to cloud-based servers, whether that be through “lifting and shifting”, “dropping and shopping”, or any other cloud migration method.
+It involves moving data and applications from on-premises to cloud-based servers, whether that be through “lifting and shifting”, “dropping and shopping”, or any other cloud migration method.

 You can perform cloud migration without committing to a complete cloud transformation by choosing to only move some of your applications or opting to integrate your legacy systems with cloud solutions.